 Go on the website of your municipality and check the rules for ADUs.
 You need details on lot size, maximum square footage allowed, setbacks required, zoning, height, location of ADU and rear yard coverage, parking etc. Look for city ordinance re ADU.

 Chat with the builder

-Find the floor plan you like and call this pre-fab builder to check if this plan will work on your property.
+Find the existing floor plan you like and call its pre-fab builder to check if this plan will work on your property.
 Most builders will check this free of charge for their own models and then ask for feasibility study fee to confirm that it is indeed possible on your site.